 In this course students will work directly and creatively with the topic of HRM.
 At the start students will be familiarized with the subject, not as a simple toolbox, but as a contemporary phenomena that has widespread influence both within and outside workplaces.
 These ideas will be unpacked in greater detail in relation to a closer analysis of neoliberalism and the way in which HRM is implicated in that political movement.
-To develop and stimulate their ability to discuss and argue, students will work closely in groups to produce academically informed but journalistically accessible productions.
-The first of these productions consists in writing a short opinion essay.
+To develop and stimulate their ability to discuss and argue, students will work closely in groups to produce an academically informed but journalistically accessible text in the form of a short opinion essay.
 This task forces students to think about writing in a different format: where words are used economically to inform and persuade a more general audience.
-This production will be subjected to two instances of formative assessment, before students compile the final version.
-The second production consists in creating a short video summarizing the same arguments that they have already articulated in the opinion essay.
 Finally, the students will write an independent essay in which they develop their ability to critically evaluate and reflect upon the main themes of the course.
 This will take the form of a home exam.